fire-archive/DesignConcepts/chapters/level_02.md

 -   First, I would like to apologize to those who are registered for the misbehavior of the [wiki](http://gamedesignconcepts.pbworks.com/).
 It was sending out hourly announcements of updates… and there were a lot of updates!
 I have attempted to turn off these updates, so you should hopefully not receive any more "wiki-spam" but if you do, you can shut it off manually by going to your own settings and changing notifications to "Never."

 -   As of 5am GMT this morning, the [discussion forums](http://gamedesignconcepts.aceboard.com/) are set up and operational.
 I look forward to seeing some really great discussion.
 There were quite a few spambots that tried to register, so I had to check every forum account against course registrations.
 If you got an email that your account was rejected, it just means I was unable to match it up to a course registration; please try again.
-If you have not yet created a forum account, you can make it easiest for me by using the same email on the forums that you used to register for this course… and if you’re unwilling to do that, at least put some kind of identifying information in there (like your name and location) so I can find you in the list.
+If you have not yet created a forum account, you can make it easiest for me by using the same email on the forums that you used to register for this course… and if you're unwilling to do that, at least put some kind of identifying information in there (like your name and location) so I can find you in the list.
 Thank you.

 -   Lastly, to those of you who sent in a registration email after the course started (that is, if your email was timestamped after Monday, noon GMT), I apologize for not being able to add you after the fact.
 Registration emails have taken a lot of my time prior to the start of the course, and if I accept late registrations I will not have the time to do other things for the course.
 Whether you are registered or not, this blog is free and open to the public (as is the [Twitter feed](https://twitter.com/#search?q=%23GDCU)), and I hope you do still follow along and get a lot out of the experience.